 Jeremy Sinclair Answers the Tough Questions About Mental Health & Our Kids

 Mental health is a hot topic today.
 Not only are adults being diagnosed with disorders such as anxiety and depression, kids are commonly receiving these diagnoses as well.
+Whilst treatments like Nutra CBD olie (*CBD Oil) are commonly used for adults, the treatment for children is different for obvious reasons.
 Sometimes there is a correlation between a parent’s health conditions and their offspring, giving parents a positive way to help their child through experience.
 Other times a parent struggles to understand the inner workings of their child’s brain and this leads to conflict and misunderstanding.

 There are several theories about the uptick in mental health disorders, especially in adolescence.
 Some blame technology and social media while others think proper screening and diagnosis has just finally caught up.